Guidelines for Authors to Submit a Manuscript

 Results should be presented in chronological order in the text, tables, and illustrations.
 Tables and figures must be cited in the order in which they appear in the text.
 Figures must have captions presented in a separate section with all abbreviations expanded.
 Tables must have a title and a footnote with all abbreviations expanded.
 Ensure all figures and tables have been cited in the text.
 Do not present tables with information repeated from the text of the paper.
 Figures should be provided only if they add further information.
 High-resolution figures (600 dpi) should be presented in the TIFF format.
 If you have reused or adapted figures, tables, or sections of text from papers published elsewhere, please approach the copyright owner and obtain their permission to re-use those elements.

 Discussion should challenge the outcomes of the research with other publications in the literature in the format of arguments and counterarguments.
-The limitations and strengths of the study and implications of the findings for future research or clinical practice should be presented.
+The limitations and strengths of the study and the implications of the findings for future research or clinical practice should be presented.

 Conclusions should present the final outcomes and brief recommendations that have been reached through the study.
 Of note, conclusions should not overstate and/or overreach the results.